-THE SECOND EOTHINON GOSPEL
+THE SIXTH EOTHINON GOSPEL

 THE EPISTLE